temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 This Activity follows the same pattern as the `getIP` Activity.
 This time, the service returns JSON data rather than text, so you have to define a type to unmarshal the data.

 While Activities can accept input arguments, it's a best practice to send a single argument rather than multiple arguments.
 In this case you only have a single String.
 If you have more than one argument, you should bundle them up in a serializable object.
-Review the [Activity parameters](https://docs.temporal.io/dev-guide/typescript/foundations/#activity-parameters) section of the Temporal documentation for more details, as there are some limitations you'll want to be aware of in more complex applications.
+This is because later revisions to your Workflows and Activities that change the number of arguments sent to them can otherwise introduce the need for versioning.
+Review the [Activity parameters](https://docs.temporal.io/dev-guide/typescript/foundations/#activity-parameters) section of the Temporal documentation for more details.

 You've created your two Activities.
 Now you'll coordinate them using a Temporal Workflow.